curityio/account-linking-recipes/doc/4-migrating-to-passkeys.md

 | ---------- | -------- | ----- | ---------- |
 | 65c4928a-4bab-11ed-bd06-0242ac120002 | john.doe@company.com | 0773344 | given_name: John, family_name: Doe |

-WebAuthn keys are stored in a `devices` table, and a simplified form of the data is shown below.\
+Passkeys are stored in a `devices` table, and a simplified form of the data is shown below:
-Multiple WebAuthn keys can be registered, and they are all linked to the same identity.

 | account_id | device_id | type | publicKey |
 | ---------- | --------- | ---- | --------- |
 | 65c4928a-4bab-11ed-bd06-0242ac120002 | 6f2761a2-6931-413d-8caa-00e4b4f015d3 | webauthn | pQECAyYgASF ... |

+## Account Recovery

+When required, multiple passkeys can be registered by a user, and they are all linked to the same identity.\
+This enables the user to recover if they ever lose their existing passkey.\
+It also enables them to roam across devices when passkey synchronization is not supported.

 ## Access Tokens

 Access tokens issued to applications will contain the same details and subject claim as previously.\
-So migrating to WebAuthn will have no impact on your APIs:
+So migrating to passkeys will have no impact on your OAuth-secured APIs:

 ```json
 {